RSI3D/ShaderMap-3-SDK/README.md

 The ShaderMap SDK v3 is released under The MIT License (MIT) http://opensource.org/licenses/MIT

-See "license.txt" for more information.
+See "LICENSE" for more information.